 fb-businesslogic and the

-Let’s imagine we made changes to the
+Let’s imagine we changed the

 fb-database branch after receiving some feedback.
 Now, we have to update the